Level 1 – Reading Errors (≈ 10 minutes)

 Concepts: compile‑time vs runtime errors, error messages, stack traces, print debugging vs debugger.

-We will start with two small programs:
+We will start with two small files:

 1. Setup the files